API versioning strategy

 Release schedule and naming convention

 Box can introduce a new breaking change to certain endpoints once per year.
-An endpoint encompasses all supported HTTP methods within a specific API root.
-For example, the Sign Request endpoints include:
+Introducing a new version of the Sign Request endpoint means that all paths and HTTP methods of an endpoint will support it.

 Method | Request URL | Description |